andrewpatrickdu/adversarial-yolov3-cowc/README.md

 ### Pretrained weights and datasets
 You can download the YOLOv3 COWC pretrained weights (```weights``` folder), sidestreet and carpark datasets (```#sidestreet``` and ```#carpark``` folders), and data from our physical-world test (```physical_test``` folder) at: https://1drv.ms/u/s!AksNuJzukf5pgsd2F01m59Ob08bFLQ?e=ZzoIQI

-NOTE: Make sure you add the pretrained weights and datasets into the main directory.
+NOTE: Make sure you add the four folders into the main directory.

 ### Optimising an adversarial patch
 There are three main python scripts used to optimise an adversarial patch: